Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-ruby.md

 Once you have the authorization code, you can use it along the client ID, key, and reply URL values that you got from Azure AD to request an access token.

 > **Note:** <br />
 > The request must also specify a resource that we are trying to consume.
-In the case of unified API, the resource value is `https://graph.microsoft.com`.
+In the case of Microsoft Graph, the resource value is `https://graph.microsoft.com`.

 Again, the Connect sample delegates this task to the OmniAuth library.
 The [`acquire_access_token`](https://github.com/OfficeDev/O365-Ruby-Unified-API-Connect/blob/master/app/controllers/pages_controller.rb#L62) function calls the library and passes the authentication code saved in the previous section along with the reply URL, client ID, client secret and resource ID.